reymon359/book-sentences/books/clean-architecture/README.md

 Both monoliths and deployment components can make use of threads... ...a way to organize the schedule and order of execution.
 They may be wholly contained within a component, or spread across many components.

 ### Local Processes

+A local process is typically created from the command line or an equivalent system call.
+Local processes run in the same processor, or in the same set of processors within a multicore, but run in separate address spaces.

+Local processes communicate with each other using sockets... ...mailboxes or message queues.

+Each local process may be a statically linked monolith, or it may be composed of dynamically linked deployment components.
+In the former case, several monolithic processes may have the same components compiled and linked into them.
+In the latter, they may share the same dynamically linked deployment components.

+Local process as a kind of uber-component: The process consists of lower-level components that manage their dependencies through dynamic polymorphism.

+Source code dependencies point in the same direction across the boundary, and always toward the higher-level component.

+The source code of the higher-level processes must not contain the names, or physical addresses, or registry lookup keys of lower-level processes.

+The architectural goal is for lower-level processes to be plugins to higher-level processes.

+Communication across local process boundaries... ...moderately expensive.
+Chattiness should be carefully limited.

 ### Services
 ### Conclusion